PurpleCreate/Tramways/README.md

 **Warning:** This mod probably contains a lot of bugs, so backups are a good idea.
 If you do find a bug, please report it!

+## Features

+- Tram Signal - shows signal (or Steam 'n' Rails switch) state
+- Tram and Railway Sign - speed limits and more for automatic trains
+- Speaker - TTS on-board and station announcements

 ## Installation